Teaching students about fiscal literacy is important, but it can also be a lot of fun!

 Once students understand the basic language of economics, it’s easy to demonstrate how these concepts apply to their everyday lives.

 There are four friends, but only three cookies.
 Scarcity.

 wears the blue shirt instead of the red one.
 Opportunity cost.

 Athan completes all his chores and gets an allowance.
 Income in exchange for labor.

 Students may be surprised to learn that their economic decisions have a huge impact on the economy.
 Children’s buying habits impact major industries within the free market including clothing, technology, and food.
 There are so many choices it’s often difficult to make good consumer decisions.

 Imagine the future.
 It’s likely there will be even more fiscal challenges as society continues to change.
 Today’s kids may have to choose which satellite to subscribe to, or how much they’re willing to pay for controlled air space rights when buying a property.

-This FREE activity book from the Federal Reserve Bank of Cleveland that makes finances fun.
+This FREE activity book from the Federal Reserve Bank of Cleveland makes learning about finances fun.
 Great Minds Think: A Kid’s Guide to Money is filled with engaging exercises to help students make thoughtful decisions about money.
 Activities introduce concepts such as earning, spending, budgeting, and saving.
+Click here to check it out.Here’s a FREE resource with printables to introduce, review, and/or assess understanding of goods and services.
+The download, Economics Activities: Goods and Services, contains two (2) ready-to-use economics activities with teaching suggestions and a full-sized answer keys.
 Click here to check it out.